Stage Fright Box Office Collection, Budget & Verdict

 Collection Trajectory

 The box office journey for Stage Fright has culminated in a worldwide gross of approximately TBA.
-The momentum at the ticket windows suggested a niche appeal rather than a broad mass-market breakout.
+The figures indicate a competitive response, with the film navigating a complex theatrical landscape.

 Profitability & Verdict